-International tourist destinations like the Great Barrier Reef, the Eiffel Tower, and the Great Wall of China saw temporary closures over the last 11 months.
-Many tourist destinations have started to reopen at limited capacity, and for the first time since the COVID-19 pandemic began Machu Picchu is open to tourists.
+International tourist destinations like the Great Barrier Reef, the Eiffel Tower, and the Great Wall of China saw temporary closures since the pandemic began.
+Many tourist destinations have started to reopen at limited capacity, and so has the European Union for Americans, and for the first time since the COVID-19 pandemic began Machu Picchu is open to tourists.

 The famous Peruvian archaeological site reopened at 30% capacity on Nov.
 1, and tickets for visits through November 14 sold out within two days, according to Adios Adventure Travel cofounder Jacquie Whitt.

 But in January 2021, the Peruvian government shut down Machu Picchu and other archeological sites from Jan.
 31 to Feb.
 14 as the coronavirus surged in the country.

 “The economic impact on the entire district is strong, the measures are very restrictive,” Machu Picchu mayor Darwin Baca said, via the Economic Times.

 In February 2021, Peru’s economy contracted by 4.18% in year over year measurements.